rohitpbhore/sample_app/README.md

-## Ruby on Rails Sample Application
+## Ruby on Rails Sample Blog Application

 ### Terminologies Used